thrasher-corp/gocryptotrader/engine/datahistory_manager.md

 + Jobs are completed once all data has been fetched/attempted to be fetched in the time range

 ## What is a data history job?
 A job is a set of parameters which will allow GoCryptoTrader to periodically retrieve historical data.
-Its purpose is to break up the process of retrieving large sets of data into more manageable chunks in a "set and forget" style.
+Its purpose is to break up the process of retrieving large sets of data for multiple currencies and exchanges into more manageable chunks in a "set and forget" style.
 For a breakdown of what a job consists of and what each parameter does, please review the database tables and the cycle details below.

 ## What happens during a data history cycle?
 + Once the checkInterval ticker timer has finished, the data history manager will process all jobs considered `active`.
-+ A job's start and end time is broken down into intervals defined by the `interval`.
++ A job's start and end time is broken down into intervals defined by the `interval` variable of a job.
 For a job beginning `2020-01-01` to `2020-01-02` with an interval of one hour will create 24 chunks to retrieve
 + The number of intervals it will then request from an API is defined by the `RequestSizeLimit`.
 A `RequestSizeLimit` of 2 will mean when processing a job, the data history manager will fetch 2 hours worth of data
 + When processing a job the `RunBatchLimit` defines how many `RequestSizeLimits` it will fetch.
-A `RunBatchLimit` of 3 means when processing a job, the history manager will fetch 3 lots of 2 hour chunks from the API
+A `RunBatchLimit` of 3 means when processing a job, the history manager will fetch 3 lots of 2 hour chunks from the API in a run of a job
 + If the data is successfully retrieved, that chunk will be considered `complete` and saved to the database
 + The `MaxRetryAttempts` defines how many times the data history manager will attempt to fetch a chunk of data before flagging it as `failed`.
   + A chunk is only attempted once per processing time.
   + If it fails, the next attempt will be after the `checkInterval` has finished again.
   + The errors for retrieval failures are stored in the database, allowing you to understand why a certain chunk of time is unavailable (eg exchange downtime and missing data)
 + All results are saved to the database, the data history manager will analyse all results and ready jobs for the next round of processing

+## How do I add one?
++ First ensure that the data history monitor is enabled, you can do this via the config (see table `dataHistoryManager` under Config parameters below), via run time parameter (see table Application run time parameters below) or via the RPC command `enablesubsystem --subsystemname="data_history_manager"`
++ The simplest way of adding a new data history job is via the GCTCLI under `/cmd/gctcli`.
+  + Modify the following example command to your needs: `.\gctcli.exe datahistory upsertjob --nickname=binance-spot-bnb-btc-1h-candles --exchange=binance --asset=spot --pair=BNB-BTC --interval=3600 --start_date="2020-06-02 12:00:00" --end_date="2020-12-02 12:00:00" --request_size_limit=10 --data_type=0 --max_retry_attempts=3 --batch_size=3`

 ### Candle intervals and trade fetching
 + A candle interval is required for a job, even when fetching trade data.
 This is to appropriately break down requests into time interval chunks.
 So an interval of 1 hour will then fetch an hour's worth of trade data